Bylaws

 • Section 1.
 KCDCC rules and bylaws govern the appointment of PCOs.

 • Section 2.
-An appointed PCO supersedes an acting PCO, who may or may not reside in the precinct.
-A primary task of each acting PCO is to recruit a precinct resident to file for PCO.
+An appointed PCO supersedes a precinct coordinator, who may or may not reside in the precinct.
+A primary task of each precinct coordinator is to recruit a precinct resident to file for PCO.

 • Section 3.
-Applications for acting and appointed PCOs are considered at regular district meetings.
-A prospective PCO must be in attendance at the meeting where their application is acted upon.
+Applications for precinct coordinators and appointed PCOs are considered at regular district meetings.
+An applicant must be in attendance at the meeting where their application is acted upon.

 • Section 4.
-Applications for acting and appointed PCOs are voted on one at a time.
-When only one person applies for PCO in a precinct, a vote of raised credentials is taken to direct the Chair to recommend that individual to the County Chair unless there is a request for a written ballot.
-Every application for PCO presented to the organization at a regular membership meeting must be approved or denied at that meeting and cannot be tabled or postponed.
+Applications for precinct coordinators and appointed PCOs are voted on one at a time.
+When only one person applies for precinct coordinator or PCO in a precinct, a vote of raised credentials is taken to direct the Chair to recommend that individual to the County Chair unless there is a request for a written ballot.
+Every application for precinct coordinator or PCO presented to the organization at a regular membership meeting must be approved or denied at that meeting and cannot be tabled or postponed.

 • Section 5.
-Approval of any person to the position of acting or appointed PCO requires a majority of those present and eligible to vote.
-The District Chair is responsible for sending all recommendations to KCDCC in a timely manner.
+Adoption of a recommendation of any person to become a precinct coordinator or appointed PCO requires a majority of PCOs who are present.
+The Chair is responsible for sending all recommendations to KCDCC in a timely manner.

 • Section 6.
-By a two-thirds vote at a regular meeting, the organization may temporarily delegate to the Executive Board the power to recommend to KCDCC the acting and appointed PCOs in the following month, provided the procedures of this article are otherwise followed.
+By a two-thirds vote of PCOs who are present at a regular meeting, the organization may temporarily delegate to the Executive Board the power to recommend to KCDCC the precinct coordinators and appointed PCOs in the following month, provided the procedures of this article are otherwise followed.
 Delegation of this power is appropriate in a situation of heightened activity and impending deadlines (as for caucuses).

 • Section 7.
-Only elected and appointed PCOs may participate in a special nominating caucus to select candidates for appointment to fill a vacancy for state representative or state senator in this district.
+Only PCOs may participate in a special nominating caucus to select candidates for appointment to fill a vacancy for state representative or state senator in this district.

 • Section 8.
-A precinct is deemed vacant if the elected PCO or appointed PCO dies, resigns from office; ceases to be a registered voter; or ceases to reside in the precinct from which the PCO was elected or appointed.
+A precinct is deemed vacant if the PCO dies; resigns from office; ceases to be a registered voter; or ceases to reside in the precinct from which the PCO was elected or appointed, in accordance with RCW 29A.80.041 (3) and RCW 29A.80.031.

-• Section 10.
+• Section 9.
+A PCO may resign from office by providing written notice to the organization.
 The Chair must electronically transmit notice of any PCO resignations to the district membership within seven days of receipt.
 The Chair must also announce any PCO resignations at the next membership and executive board meetings.

-• Section 11.
-No PCOs may be recommended to the County Chair between the certification of the general election in even numbered years and the reorganization meeting following the general election.
+• Section 10.
+No applications for PCOs may be recommended to the County Chair between the certification of the general election in even numbered years and the reorganization meeting following the general election, in accordance with KCDCC bylaws and RCW 29A.80.031.

 Article V: Officers and Duties

 • Section 1.
 The officers of this organization are the Chair, First Vice Chair, Second Vice Chair, Secretary, Treasurer, two representatives with different genders to the Washington State Democratic Central Committee, two representatives with different genders to the King County Central Democratic Committee’s executive board, two alternates with different genders to the King County Central Democratic Committee’s executive board, one delegate to the King County Young Democrats, and one alternate to the King County Young Democrats.
-Terms of office are for two years, commencing at the 45th District’s biennial reorganization meeting.
+Terms of office are for two years, commencing at the biennial reorganization meeting and concluding upon the election of successors at the subsequent reorganization meeting.

 • Section 2.
 Any district resident who considers themselves to be a Democrat and is willing to be known as a Democrat is eligible to be nominated, elected and serve in any elected officer position (although some positions may be subject to age and gender limitations).
 Except for the positions of treasurer and secretary and any additional executive board positions created in accordance with these bylaws, electors for district officers shall be the elected and appointed PCOs for precincts in the district.